Rangewell

 In the same legislation, the new permitted development rights allow for larger extensions to existing buildings, which is particularly useful for developers investing in schools, colleges and healthcare facilities.

-To learn more about permitted development rights, the classes and how they have changed in recent years, check out our Guide to Permitted Development Rights.
+To learn more about permitted development rights, the classes and how they have changed in recent years, check out our other guides to Permitted Development Rights.

 How Class MA may impact your conversion

-In the case of converting an office space into a residential property, you have to be aware of how rulings around use classes and Class MA affect you.
+In the case of converting an office space into a residential property under permitted development, you have to be aware of how rulings around use classes and Class MA affect you.
 At first, it may seem that the new size limitations of a maximum of 1,500sqm for conversions make it harder for developers to convert a large office block into a residential space.

 However, Class MA did expand the rights of permitted development to the whole of Class E use buildings, so you can convert shops, restaurants, cafes as well as offices (within limitations) into residential uses.
 So, while you will have to meet a number of requirements to be able to convert a Class E building into a Class E under permitted development, it’s still very possible to transform an office building into affordable housing in well sought-after parts of town.